lucas-lima-duarte/Hammer-Test/readme.md

 # Hammer Test

-# Cypress Test Execution Guide
+# Execution Guide

-Welcome to the Cypress Test Execution Guide!
+Welcome to the Hammer Test Execution Guide!
 In this guide, we'll walk you through the process of running existing Cypress test specifications to verify the functionality of a web application.

 ## Prerequisites